-The Farmers Open Golf Classic is an important fundraiser for the Agriculture in the Classroom program of the Tennessee Farm Bureau Federation.
-Held each May and September, the event raises money to pay for grants, workshops, materials and other resources to help teachers provide accurate curriculum about agriculture.
+Tennessee Farmers Open at Vonore is an important fundraiser for the Agriculture in the Classroom program of the Tennessee Farm Bureau Federation.
+Held in May, the event raises money to pay for grants, workshops, materials and other resources to help teachers provide accurate curriculum about agriculture.

-The Tennessee Foundation for Agriculture in the Classroom hosts the East Tennessee Farmers Open on May 2 at the Rarity Bay Golf Course and the Tennessee Farmers Open Golf Classic on September 19 at the Windtree Golf Course in Mt.
-Juliet, Tennessee.
+The Tennessee Foundation for Agriculture in the Classroom hosts the Tennessee Farmers Open on May 1 at the Rarity Bay Golf Course.
 View the brochure here or sign up now through our online registration.

 If you are unable to complete online registration, you may print out the registration here and mail your registration.